neha-official/neha-official.github.io/_posts/2015-06-02-what-not-to-do-in-requests.md

 With these types of requests, you have a 50/50% chance of getting hosted – perhaps more if you’re visiting a less touristy location and surely less if you’re visiting a touristy location.

-### How to Write a Good Request
+## How to Write a Good Request
-With the examples of bad requests behind us, let's talk about how to do it properly on the next page of the guide, [How to Write a Great Request]({% post_url 2015-06-02-how-to-write-a-great-request %}).
+With the examples of bad requests behind us, let's talk about how to do it properly.

+__Check out the next page of the guide:__ [How to Write a Great Request]({% post_url 2015-06-02-how-to-write-a-great-request %}).

 ------